The Albanian energy transition calls for the participation of citizens!

 EUCENA supports the citizen energy movement throughout Europe by fostering knowledge creation and transfer between Southeast and Central Europe.
 Specifically, it provides knowledge and tools on community building, development, and cooperation between communities.
-EUCENA is supported by the European Climate Initiative (EUKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+EUCENA is supported by the European Climate Initiative (EUKI) of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).

 If you want to stay informed, please contact Antonia Proka (email@example.com).

 EUROSTAT.
 (2018).
 Energy and transport statistics for the enlargement countries 2018 edition.